CSI-Joaquin-Negron/CSI-Python-2021/Modules/Module1/Module1.md

 <br>

 ## Update your fork:
 You may update your fork on GitHub.com.
 When your fork is out of date, a banner will show up.
-Click on it to update your fork with any changes i've made.
-This is called pulling upstream.
-You're pulling changes from the primary remote repository, into **your** remote repository.
+Click on it to update your fork by pulling changes from the repository you've forked.
 <br>

 To download fork updates to your **local** repository(PC).
-1. Go to your `Source Control` tab in Visual Studio(or GitHub Desktop).
+1. Go to your `Source Control` tab in Visual Studio(3rd).
 2. Click on the 3 dots (your git menu).
 3. Pull.